Anyone doing uncertain, lower-skill, work will be using some combination of three ways of connecting to that work:

 8) Management by algorithms: Go through a bad patch in a job and you might get a warning, possibly some support in improving.
 Get poor ratings on a gig platform and work can just disappear.
 The black-box sophistication of these apps is driving buyer convenience and operator profitability, not a supportive labor market.
 Uber has produced code to mislead regulators, systematically encouraged drivers to keep working with diminished chance of pay, allegedly set out to knowingly undermine other marketplaces and encouraged what’s been called “modern share cropping”.

-The future of for-profit labor markets online?
+The future of for-profit labor platforms?
 Anything could happen to this workforce.
 One development to watch: Uber’s on/off plans to extend their operations from ridesharing to all types of labor.There’s

 Impact of the virus

-Each of these 8 issues seemed to worsen in the pandemic.
+Each of these 8 issues worsened in the pandemic.
 A flood of often desperate work seekers has given the platforms even more power.
 Contracts have been tweaked.
 All sorts of businesses face uncertainty, with labor often their biggest cost.
 Wage theft in industries that make heavy use of irregular staff increased.
-Childcare remains a nightmare for so many parents who never know when they might get some ad-hoc work.
+Childcare remains a nightmare for so many parents who never know when they might get ad-hoc work.

 We don’t know how profit-extracting labor markets are adjusting their algorithms as demand for on-call workers increases.
 Nor do we know which might be close to bankruptcy.
-We do know their view of workers: Uber and Lyft were poised for statewide shutdowns if courts had forced them to comply with new California protections in August 2020.
+We do know their view of workers: Uber and Lyft were poised for California shutdown if courts had forced them to comply with new protections in 2020.

 Searching for solutions